Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Abstract

 \section{Abstract}

 Data from the Decennial Census is published only after applying a disclosure avoidance system (DAS).
 Data users were shaken by the adoption of differential privacy in the 2020 DAS, a radical departure from past methods.
-The change raises the question of whether redistricting law permits, forbids, or requires taking account of the effect of disclosure avoidance.
-Such uncertainty creates legal risks for redistricters, as Alabama argued in a lawsuit seeking to prevent the 2020 DAS's deployment.
+The goal of this paper is to better understand how the perturbations from the 2020 DAS combine with sharp legal thresholds to impact redistricting.
 We consider two redistricting settings in which a data user might be concerned about the impacts of privacy preserving noise: drawing equal population districts and litigating voting rights cases.
 What discrepancies arise if the user does nothing to account for disclosure avoidance?
-How might the user adapt her analyses to mitigate those discrepancies?
+How can the discrepancies be understood and accounted for?
 We study these questions by comparing the official 2010 Redistricting Data to the 2010 Demonstration Data---created using the 2020 DAS---in an analysis of millions of algorithmically generated state legislative redistricting plans.
-In both settings, we observe that an analyst may come to incorrect conclusions if they do not account for noise.
-With minor adaptations, though, the underlying policy goals remain achievable: tweaking selection criteria enables a redistricter to draw balanced plans, and illustrative plans can still be used as evidence of the maximum number of majority-minority districts that are possible in a geography.
-At least for state legislatures, Alabama's claim that differential privacy ``inhibits a State's right to draw fair lines'' appears unfounded.
+We find that thresholding can amplify the impact of the noise from disclosure avoidance.
+Large discrepancies do occur, but in ways that are well-captured by simple models and appear to be possible to account for.
+We demonstrate the utility of these models by proposing an approach to mitigate discrepancies when balancing district populations.
+At least for state legislatures, Alabama's claim that differential privacy ``inhibits a State's right to draw fair lines'' lacks support.